AMPLEFORTH & STANBROOK with ACR Support Group

 In national and local events, whether together or separately, we pray that our churches may honour each other and give thanks for our growing friendship and fellowship in the Gospel.

-The speaker at Churches Together in Wakefield AGM on 25th July (Sandal Methodist Church 7pm) will be Canon John O’Toole Catholic National Ecumenical Officer who will speak on the Reformation
+The speaker at Churches Together in Wakefield AGM on 25th July (Sandal Methodist Church 7pm) will be Canon John O’Toole Catholic National Ecumenical Officer who will speak on Reformation 500- can we understand better the old legacy of division and difference between Protestants and Catholics, and the ways in which we can now learn to share our journey in faith in today’s Britain?

 Churches Together in England